flzubuduuz/bitrate/README.md

 DEFAULTS is a very useful tool if you tend to run the same commands on every log file.
 You can store these default commands on a ```.json``` file, and then run them whenever the program detects you are working with a set of log files for the first time.

 In order to add a default command (or many!), you will need to write it to the ```defaults.json``` file.
-This file is a "list of lists", with each sublist being a command.
+This file is a "list of lists", with each inner list being a command.

 Now you will see the formatting for each command, followed by an example.